splunk/public-o11y-docs/apm/apm-spans-traces/span-search.rst

 View RUM session details
 ===========================

-For spans that also have RUM session details, RUM displays in the span, select the link to go to RUM.
-Select the span with RUM to view the RUM session details in the Trace Properties panel.
+For spans that also have RUM session details, RUM displays in the span, select the link view the session in RUM.
+Select the span and then select the :guilabel:`RUM Session` tab to view the RUM session details in the Trace Properties panel.
+You can also select the session ID to go to RUM.

 .. image:: /_images/apm/spans-traces/span-search-integrated-traces.png
   :width: 95%